At the End of the Spectra

-At the end of the Spectra (Al final del espectro) is a 2006 Colombian horror film written, produced and directed by Juan Felipe Orozco.
+At the end of the Spectra (Al final del espectro) is a 2006 Colombian horror film produced, directed and co-written by Juan Felipe Orozco.

 Plot

 After a traumatic situation that turns Vega into an agoraphobe, she decides to live like a hermit in an apartment at her father's suggestion.
 Her life changes radically as she begins to see the inexplicable and hear the unignorable.
 As her horrific visions intensify, Vega begins to piece together a dark jigsaw puzzle illuminating evil's malign power.
 A series of explosive situations: a sinister presence in the apartment, her neighbor's bizarre obsession, and a dark forgotten past, bring the story to a chilling, claustrophobic and tense spiral.